Key takeaways

 Priapism: An erection lasting longer than four hours requires immediate attention to prevent potential complications.

-Since these effects can vary from person to person, it’s important to try different options and figure out the one that works best for you by continuing to discuss it with your healthcare provider.
+Since side effects can vary from person to person, it’s important to try different options and figure out the one that works best for you by continuing to discuss your experience with your healthcare provider.
+As always, your safety is the most important.
+When in doubt, don’t hesitate to seek emergency medical attention.

 Cialis drug interactions

-Certain medications and substances can interact with Cialis, so it’s essential to be aware of what to avoid:
+Certain medications and substances can interact with Cialis, so it’s essential to be aware of what to avoid.
+These medications don’t necessarily affect how long Cialis lasts; rather, they create potentially dangerous adverse effects.

 Nitrates (e.g., nitroglycerin): Combining Cialis with nitrates can cause a dangerous drop in blood pressure.
-If you’re using nitrates for chest pain, inform your healthcare provider before starting Cialis.
+If you’re using nitrates for chest pain, inform your healthcare provider before discussing Cialis.

 Nitrites ("poppers"): Like nitrates, nitrites relax blood vessels and can lead to dangerously low blood pressure when combined with Cialis.